-There are many names for the different types of websites around the web even though they all have similar features from a front-end and back-end point of view.
-They usually differ from the functionalities running behind them such as on a basic website to inform visitors about your brand, or on an eCommerce platform to sell your products and services or on a blog to display your posts.
-Most websites I build will have a combination of those functionalities running at the same time.
+Websites usually differ from the functionality runnig in the back-end such as on a basic website to inform visitors about your brand, or on an eCommerce to sell your products and services and also, on a blog to publish your latest posts.
+Most websites I build have a combination of those functionalities running at the same time.

 All websites I build are mobile-friendly and depending on the type of your project and target audience I'll focus on the mobile-first approach from the get going.
 This approach offers an added-value by enabling visitors to interact with your brand, products and services in a very personal way considering that most of them will be using their mobile devices on the go wherever they go.